przeprogramowani/cursor-ollama-backend/README.md

 ![](./_media/example.png)

-This is a simple API proxy for Ollama API that allows you to redirect Cursor requests to local models.
+This is a simple, fully-local API proxy for Ollama API that allows you to redirect Cursor requests to local models.

 ## Prerequisites